-Our highest grade of membership is reserved for Chartered Chemical Engineers who have made a significant contribution to chemical, biochemical and process engineering.
+Our highest grade of membership is open to Chartered Chemical Engineers who have made a significant contribution to chemical, biochemical and process engineering.
 Becoming a Fellow demonstrates your experience, technical excellence, leadership skills and commitment to the profession.

 Fellows get access to all membership resources, plus:

 - professional recognition of your senior responsibility in chemical engineering

 - Fellow badge and digital logo to use on business cards, email signatures etc.